 Volume Information New Mount Point and Change New Volume Name Volume Type: Non-LVM Change the path to the final The volume name does not change.
 Mount Point: directory.
 Use the same name for the final directory. /projects/volp1 /old/projects/volp1 Volume Name: /volp1 Volume Type: Non-LVM Change the final directory name.
-The new name for the final directory Mount Point: The preceding directories can be the same or different. becomes the new volume name: /home/janedoe /home/janebuck /janebuck Volume Name: or The final directory name must be /janedoe /users/janebuck server.
+The new name for the final director Mount Point: The preceding directories can be the same or different. becomes the new volume name: /home/janedoe /home/janebuck /janebuck Volume Name: or The final directory name must be unique as a volume name on the /janedoe /users/janebuck server.